steipete/steipete.com/_posts/2020-11-28-apple-silicon-m1-a-developer-perspective.md

 ## Android Studio

 IntelliJ is working on porting the [JetBrains Runtime](https://youtrack.jetbrains.com/issue/JBR-2526) to Apple Silicon.
-The apps currently work through Rosetta 2; however, building via Gradle is [extremely slow](https://www.reddit.com/r/androiddev/comments/jx4ntt/apple_macbook_air_m1_is_very_slow_in_gradle_builds/).
+JetBrains apps currently work through Rosetta 2; however, building via Gradle is [extremely slow](https://www.reddit.com/r/androiddev/comments/jx4ntt/apple_macbook_air_m1_is_very_slow_in_gradle_builds/).
 Gradle creates code at runtime, which seems like a particularly bad combination with the Rosetta 2 ahead-of-time translation logic.

 I expect that most issues will be solved by Q1 2021, but it’ll likely be some more time until all Java versions run great on ARM.
 A lot of effort has been put into [loop unrolling and vectorization](https://bell-sw.com/java/arm/performance/2019/01/15/the-status-of-java-on-arm/); not everything there is available on ARM just yet.